LE STAMPE® Browse the archive →

 The painting the world tried to take.

-On the opening day of the 1994 Winter Olympics, this 1893 version was stolen from the National Gallery in Oslo.
-It was recovered later that same year.
+Thieves came on the opening day of the 1994 Winter Olympics, while the world watched Norway.
+They took this 1893 version straight off the wall of the National Gallery in Oslo.
+It surfaced again later that same year, recovered and returned.

 One evening I was walking along a path, the city was on one side and the fjord below.
 I felt tired and ill.
 I stopped and looked out over the fjord – the sun was setting, and the clouds turning blood red.
 I sensed a scream passing through nature; it seemed to me that I heard the scream.— Edvard Munch, diary entry headed 'Nice 22 January 1892'